davidgfitzgerald/time-tracker/dev/log.md

 Refactor some components, added some styling, made the app way more mobile friendly.
 Moving the clock timer into the corner of the grid was a cool idea, think it works quite well.
 Doubling up the purpose of the timer with the button makes sense too, saves real estate.
+Added a clear "x" button in the category input element.

 ### Ideas For Next Time